 Threat to Commit Crime

-- The injury that was threatened, if carried out, would constitute a crime; and
+- The threat, if carried out, would be a crime; and

 - It is reasonable to believe you had the intent and ability to carry through with the threat.

 The prosecution must prove each of these elements beyond a reasonable doubt.
 Typically, this involves having the person receiving the threat testify in court.
 However, if someone else, such as a police officer, witnessed the threat, they could also testify.Punishments for Threat to Commit Crime

 If you are arrested for threatening to commit a crime, you will face misdemeanor charges.
 The maximum penalty for this offense is six months in jail and a fine of up to $100.
 However, with the assistance of an experienced Boston criminal defense lawyer, the judge may sentence you to probation or suspend the sentence altogether.Defenses to Threatening a Crime

 The most common way to defend against allegations that you threatened to commit a crime is to attack the elements of the offense.
 For example, if your threatening language was a joke, or you did not have the ability to carry out the threat, you cannot be found guilty.
 Along those lines, if you got into an argument with a stranger on the street and threatened to blow up their home, it may not be reasonable for the stranger to assume that you had the ability to do so.
 On the other hand, if you threatened to shoot them as you had your hand in your pocket, this may be a credible threat.